-Dedicated departments at PRH have been selected by our PPE Working Group to receive a supply of expired N95 respirators to use in place of procedure masks for universal masking.
-This supply of masks is clearly defined as "EXPIRED" and is provided to the dedicated departments in a clear plastic bag.
-The N95 respirators will be removed from the original packing and marked on the elastic band with a black line to identify the expired product.
+Expired N95 respirators used for droplet indications will be removed from the original packing and marked on the elastic band with a black line to identify the expired product.
 The bag of expired respirators is to be stored in a central and dedicated area within the department for storage.
 After extended use (up to 4 hours), the expired N95 mask must be discarded.

-Source: Ministry of Health- COVID-19 Guidance: Information on the Use of N95 Respirators Beyond the manufacturer-designated shelf life (version 1- March 27, 2020)
+Source: Ministry of Health- COVID-19 Guidance: Information on the Use of N95 Respirators Beyond the manufacturerdesignated shelf life (version 1- March 27, 2020)